lukasholzer/diploma-thesis/chapters/web/1_ui-and-ux.md

 ## User Interface Design

-When we are talking about User Interaface Design, it is not a conversation about subjective art.
-On the contrary it is an objective principled form of human conversation and behavior.
+When we are talking about User Interface Design, it is not a conversation about subjective art.
+On the contrary it is an objective principled form of human conversation and behaviour.
 It is like Steve Jobs said: “Design is not just what it looks like and feels like.
 Design is how it works” (Steve Jobs).
 But in spite of this User Interface is based on a good UX design.
 These two Principles are connected to each other.
 It is like an environment

 > Vimeo Krishna, Golden – The Best Interface is No Interface: https://vimeo.com/48629451